Skip to main content

 Lawsuits are already happening

-ADA lawsuits against governments with inaccessible websites are already happening at scale—over 4,000 annually according to industry data.
+ADA lawsuits against governments with inaccessible websites are already happening at scale—over 4,000 annually, according to industry data.
 These lawsuits don't wait for the compliance deadlines.
 Courts have consistently ruled that the ADA applies to government websites even before these new technical standards took effect.

-Settlements typically range from $25,000 to $75,000, plus you still have to fix the accessibility problems and often pay plaintiff attorney fees.
+Settlements typically range from $25,000 to $75,000, plus you still have to fix the accessibility problems and often pay plaintiff's attorney fees.
 Total litigation costs frequently exceed $100,000 when you factor in legal defense, settlement payments, and remediation work.

 Good-faith efforts matter legally